Statute of Limitations for Car Accidents in Georgia

 Begin the recovery process today by calling (470) 347-1515 to schedule your free, no-obligation consultation with a Cumming car accident lawyer.
 We offer compassionate service during an understandably difficult time.

-Is Georgia A No Fault State For Car Accidents?
+Is Georgia A No-Fault State For Car Accidents?

-No, Georgia is a “fault state” when it comes to car accidents, which means that the party responsible for an accident is the one who pays damages, through an insurance carrier.
+No, Georgia is a “fault state” when it comes to car accidents, which means that the party responsible for an accident is the one who pays damages through an insurance carrier.

 Georgia's Comparative Fault Rule

 While an at-fault system allows an injured party to pursue compensation without as many hurdles, more often than not, an accident is caused by more than one party.
-In these cases, Georgia follows a “comparative fault” rule.
+In these cases,

+Georgia follows a “comparative fault” rule.
 This means that an injured party who is partially responsible for an accident can file a claim as long as the other party is more at fault for causing the accident than they are.

-For example, if you are found to be 10% at fault for the accident that caused your injuries your total compensation awarded to you by the court will also be reduced by 10%.
+In this type of claim, the percentage of responsibility a defendant is found to bear will also be deducted from their overall compensation.
+For example, if you are found to be 10% at fault for the accident that caused your injuries, your total compensation awarded to you by the court will also be reduced by 10%.
+This rule underscores the importance of accurately determining fault and presenting a comprehensive claim to ensure fair compensation.
 Learn more about Georgia car accident laws and how we can help you by contacting us today.

 What Does Liability Insurance Cover?

 In Georgia, like in most states, it is mandatory for drivers to have car insurance coverage to protect themselves and others on the road.
 Proof of insurance must be provided upon request by law enforcement officials.
-Georgia's minimum auto insurance requirements include liability coverage with the following limits: 25/50/25.
+Georgia’s minimum auto insurance requirements include liability coverage with the following limits: 25/50/25.
 This means that drivers must have at least $25,000 in bodily injury coverage per person, $50,000 in bodily injury coverage per accident, and $25,000 in property damage coverage per accident.
 Additionally, if you have a financed vehicle, your lienholder may require you to have physical damage insurance, including collision and comprehensive coverage, in addition to liability coverage.
-It's important to note that liability insurance only covers damages or injuries caused by the insured party to others and does not provide coverage for personal injuries or property damage.
+It’s important to note that liability insurance only covers damages or injuries caused by the insured party to others and does not provide coverage for personal injuries or property damage.
 It consists of two components: bodily injury (BI) liability and property damage (PD) liability.
-BI liability covers medical expenses and funeral costs resulting from an accident in which the insured party is at fault, while PD liability covers damages to another person's property.
+BI liability covers medical expenses and funeral costs resulting from an accident in which the insured party is at fault, while PD liability covers damages to another person’s property.
 By understanding these liability insurance limits, drivers can ensure compliance with the legal requirements and have a clear understanding of the coverage provided by their policy.
+Knowing exactly what your insurance covers can prevent unexpected expenses after an accident.
+Regularly reviewing your insurance policy with a professional can help you stay informed about any changes or additional coverages you might need.

 Is Liability Coverage Good Enough to Cover an Accident?